exelix11/SysDVR/readme.md

 ## Donations
 If you like my work and wish to support me you can donate on [ko-fi](https://ko-fi.com/exelix11)

-## Unfinished stuff
-At some point I tried to implement a usb video class device via software, this would have allowed for usb streaming without needing a custom client app.
-Unfortunately this didn't work out, if you have more experience than me in this stuff feel free to give it a try, you can find more info in the readme of the UVC branch.

 ## Credits
 - Everyone from libnx and the people who reversed grc:d and wrote the service wrapper, mission2000 in particular for the suggestion on how to fix audio lag.